Legal Alignment for Safe and Ethical AI: Introduction

 There is, however, another domain of knowledge and practice that could support developing more legitimate and effective approaches to AI alignment: \textit{law}.
-Building on recent legal scholarship [4] \citep{kolt2025governing, caputo2025alignment, okeefe2025law, boeglin2025alignment}, \textbf{we explore how designing AI systems to operate in accordance with appropriate legal rules, principles, and methods can help address problems of alignment}.
-This emerging field---\textit{legal alignment}---aims to harness law in tackling both normative and technical aspects of alignment: \begin{itemize}[topsep=2pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item For \textit{normative} aspects of alignment, \textbf{legal rules developed through legitimate institutions and processes} in democratic societies could be used to guide the behavior of AI systems, much like they guide the behavior of individuals, corporations, and governments. \item For \textit{technical} aspects of alignment, \textbf{legal methods of interpretation and reasoning} could offer principled approaches that inform and steer the decision-making and exercise of discretion by AI systems, especially in novel scenarios and high-stakes settings. \item Across \textit{both} aspects of alignment, \textbf{legal concepts can serve as a structural blueprint} for confronting challenges of reliability, trust, and cooperation in AI systems and the human actors and institutions with which they interact. \end{itemize}
+Systematizing recent law and computer science scholarship \citep{kolt2025governing, caputo2025alignment, okeefe2025law, he2025statutory, boeglin2025alignment}, \textbf{we survey the emerging field of \textit{legal alignment} --- which studies how to design AI systems to operate in accordance with appropriate legal rules, principles, and methods}.
+Our taxonomy of legal alignment illustrates how researchers in the field can harness law to tackle both normative and technical aspects of alignment:

+\begin{itemize} \item For \textit{normative} aspects of alignment, \textbf{legal rules developed through legitimate institutions and processes} in democratic societies could be used to guide the behavior of AI systems, much like they guide the behavior of individuals, corporations, and governments. \item For \textit{technical} aspects of alignment, \textbf{legal methods of interpretation and reasoning} could offer principled approaches that inform and steer the decision-making and exercise of discretion by AI systems, especially in novel scenarios and high-stakes settings. \item Across \textit{both} aspects of alignment, \textbf{legal concepts can serve as a structural blueprint} for confronting challenges of reliability, trust, and cooperation in AI systems and the human actors and institutions with which they interact. \end{itemize}

 \textbf{The advantages of legal alignment derive primarily from the public legitimacy of law and its institutional processes.} In democracies governed by the rule of law \citep{dicey1897introduction,tamanaha2004rule,bingham2007rule,waldron2016rule}, legal rules are ideally the product of transparent and publicly accountable processes that are themselves governed by rules and procedures that a political community recognizes as legitimate \citep{hart2012concept,habermas1996between,tyler2006people,HadfieldWeingast2012Law}.
 These institutional frameworks differ markedly from the organizational structures, primarily private corporations, that currently shape the development of AI technology \citep{birhane2022power,seger2023democratising,maas2024beyond,ovadyaposition}.
 As we discuss in \Cref{sec:why}, law also contains relatively robust methods for balancing competing societal interests and adapting existing rules and principles to new economic and technological conditions, which will be essential for steering the design and operation of increasingly advanced AI systems.